futoin/specs/final/ftn16_cid_tool.md

 This action should focused on execution in development and testing process and may not be implemented at all, if not applicable.

+## 2.9.
+Integration into provisioning systems

+In multi-tenant environments, it may not be desired to give application user full control over system.
+However, some tools may require privileged administrator access for installation and update.
+Also, it's not desired to have multiple copies of same tool, but secure sharing is required.

+For such cases, an external to CID provisioning system may set external setup callback command to be used instead of CID itself for tool setup.
+The external command is responsible for proper filtering.

+For purpose own easy integration, target deploy dir must have auto-generated ".futoin.merged.json" which should include all data from project, deployment, user, global and runtime.
+The file must not be manually editable and should be overwitten on each deployment.
+CID itself must never consult to it.

+As some tools and services may be configured by provisioning system, there are `.env.externalSetup` and `.env.externalServices` configuration options available.

 # 3. Detailed business logic definition

 ## 3.1.
 Configuration file